 Hunted since the 11th century, right whales were nearly extinct when they finally received protection from whaling in 1935.
-Even so, the population has struggled to recover as they face mounting modern-day threats from fishing gear entanglements, vessel strikes, habitat loss, and pollution.
+Even so, the population has struggled to recover as they face mounting modern-day threats from accidental entanglements in fishing gear, vessel strikes, and climate change.

 Since its incorporation in 2005, WDC’s North American office has run a dedicated program to save this imperiled species and implement protective measures to save right whales from those threats.
-For example, WDC has worked to develop and implement rules to reduce ship strikes, successfully reducing the risk of a fatal collision by 80-90% in US waters, and to increase federally designated critical habitat to cover nearly 40,000 square miles of the US East Coast.
+For example, WDC has worked to develop and implement rules to reduce vessel strikes, successfully reducing the risk of a fatal collision by 80-90% in US waters, and to increase federally designated critical habitat to cover nearly 40,000 square miles of the US East Coast.